 Humoral Immunotherapy- Allergy Shots and Sublingual drops

 For seasonal allergy sufferers, allergy shots have been used by physicians to help the body develop antibodies (immunity) to combat allergens entering the body.
 This approach injects minimal amounts of the antigen to capitalize on our individual body’s ability to make specific antibodies to combat specific antigens.
-These FDA approved injections are effective but require regular doctor visits, skin testing to determine which allergens (there may be many to provide in a custom vaccine), and pose a small risk of a local, systemic, or anaphylactic response to the antigen when first injected.
-These injections are used year round and some formulations offer some efficacy to multiple mold species.
+These FDA-approved injections are effective but require regular doctor visits, skin testing to determine which allergens need the be included in the therapy (there may be many to provide in a custom vaccine), and pose a small risk of a local, systemic, or anaphylactic response to the antigen when first injected.
+These injections are used year-round and some formulations offer some efficacy to multiple mold species.

 Cell Mediated Immunotherapy uses transfer factor to signal the T-Cells to destroy antigens.
 Transfer factor was discovered in 1949 by Dr. Sherwood Lawrence, who found that the fluid from white blood cells from patients who were exposed to Tuberculosis transferred immunity to patients who were not exposed to Tuberculosis.
 Transfer Factor is a short strand of amino acids and perhaps small amount of RNA.
 It is made within the Helper T-cell and tells other immune cells to make more Helper T-Cells, Natural Killer cells, and macrophages, which are white blood cells that remove infected cells.